JoseDeFreitas/wikipedia-edits-chart/README.md

 for the user to get the chart (as he would need to also type in the timezone they want).
 However, I may introduce the feature to select a specific timezone in the future.
-- You **have to** embed it in another page for it to show.
-I tried generating the image directly in PNG or SVG (without the use of any third-party library), but it was too messy.

 [^1]: The shape of the months are different from one another because, instead of printing the days as GitHub does, it prints them like a normal calendar.
 You can